Team Vole: Linking observational, experimental and modeling to assess herbivore impacts on C-cycling in northern Alaska

 Nitrogen Deposition in the Chihuahuan Desert

 With a grant from the National Park Service we are working to determine at what level of N-addition we begin to observed consequences on vegetation composition and coupled biogeochemical cycles (i.e., Critical Load) and also whether deposition affects the abundance of invasive grasses in Carlsbad Caverns National Park.
 Carlsbad Caverns NP is currently experiencing increased levels of N-deposition resulting from oil and gas wells in the areas immediately adjacent to the park.
 Anthropogenic N-addition can reduce biodiversity, alter ecosystem functioning, and contribute to major environmental problems such as reduced drinking water quality and increased emissions from soil of nitrogenous greenhouse gases.
 We have a notably incomplete understanding of how N deposition will affect dryland ecosystems (arid and semi-arid regions).
-Fieldwork on this project will began in Spring 2018 and will continue through 2020.

 Warming and Removal in Mountains (WARM)

 The WARM network is an organized group of scientists with a common interest in assessing terrestrial ecosystem responses to climate change.
 We have developed a network of sites at which a simple yet powerful temperature manipulation (warming) x species removal experiment has been developed along an elevational gradient to develop predictions about how climate change and the effects of dominant species interact to influence above- and below-ground community structure and mediate key ecosystem processes.
-There are 13 sites in montane ecosystems worldwide – I am the lead investigator for the site in northern North America (Yukon Territory, Canada).
-The network relies on standardized treatments and measurements to compile a global data set for meta-analysis.
-The current goal of the project is to run all sites for five years, resulting in a powerful set of coordinated data across a wide geographic gradient.

 WARM PIs: Aimee Classen, Nate Sanders, Maja Sundqvist, Toke Hoye, David Wardle, Jennie McLaren, Thomas Crowther, Mariano Rodrigues-Cabal, Mark Hovenden, Julie Deslippe, Jin-Sheng He, Christian Rixen, Soya Wipf, John-Arvid Grytnes, Sandra Lavorel, Noelia Barrios